Executive Condo Review - Is It A Good Investment Property?

 Development of Regional Centres Benefits Executive Condos

-Since the early-1990s with the development of Tampines Regional Centre, more have sprouted all over Singapore.
-These include Jurong East, Woodlands, Seletar, and Changi.
+Since the early 1990s, the development of the Tampines Regional Centre has spurred the creation of similar hubs across Singapore.
+These include Jurong East, Woodlands, one-north, Seletar, and Changi.

-The next executive condo to be launched will be Altura EC at Bukit Batok.
-If you are interested in finding out more, please WhatsApp or Email me for the latest details or to arrange for a viewing.
+If you are interested in finding out about upcoming executive condos, please WhatsApp or Email me for the latest details or to arrange for a viewing.

 Effects of New HDB Flat Classifications